AI Tools

 Invest time in uploading your own images and brand assets.
 While the stock photos and AI-generated images are convenient, nothing beats custom visuals for making a presentation feel authentic.
 Upload your product photos, team pictures, and data screenshots.
 The AI tools are excellent at incorporating your assets into professional layouts.

 Use the AI's restructuring capabilities after your first draft.
 Once you have your content on slides, ask the AI to suggest alternative arrangements, combine slides that cover similar points, or expand sections that feel thin.
-The iterative refinement is where AI presentation tools provide the most value beyond the initial generation.
+Iterative refinement is where AI presentation tools provide the most value beyond the initial generation.

 If you also need to write the speaker notes or script that accompanies your slides, consider pairing your presentation tool with a dedicated AI writing tool for more polished and detailed narratives.